PrestaShop/PrestaShop/.github/ISSUE_TEMPLATE/3_support_question.md

 ---

-We use GitHub issues only to discuss about PrestaShop bugs and new features.
-For this kind of questions about using PrestaShop or third-party modules, please use any of the support alternatives shown in https://www.prestashop.com/support
+We use GitHub issues only to discuss about bugs in the PrestaShop project and new features.
+If you have questions about using PrestaShop or third-party modules, or if you need help with your shop, please refer to one of our support plans: https://www.prestashop.com/support

 Thanks!